 Market-wide Half Hourly Settlement (MHHS) Working Groups

-- Design Working Group (DWG): The DWG ran from 2017 to 2019 and is now closed down.
+- Design Working Group (DWG): The DWG ran from 2017 to 2019 and is now stood down.
 It designed the Target Operating Model (TOM) for MHHS, as well as the approach for transitioning from the current Settlement arrangements to the TOM.
 We submitted the DWG’s final report to Ofgem in August 2019.
 Ofgem gave its preliminary approval to the DWG’s TOM and transition approach in October 2019.

-- Code Change and Development Group (CCDG): The CCDG will run from December 2019 to mid-2021.
-It will develop further detailed areas of the DWG’s TOM design and transition approach in more detail.
+- Code Change and Development Group (CCDG): The CCDG has been meeting since December 2019.
+It is developing further the outstanding detailed areas of the DWG’s TOM design and transition approach in more detail.
 It will also identify, and oversee drafting of, the changes needed to Industry Codes and subsidiary documents to enable the TOM.